 - May not be suitable for models with cockpits

-4. WILDERNESS SYSTEMS
+WILDERNESS SYSTEMS Universal Mount

 This trolling motor mount is a universal system designed to accommodate a wide range of after-market trolling motors.
-Unlike many other motor mounts, this system allows for installation on the stern of the kayak, where motors are naturally designed to be placed.
+Unlike many other motor kayak trolling motor mounts, this system allows for installation on the stern of the kayak, where motors are naturally designed to be placed.
 The compact size prevents interference with other accessories or paddling when the motor is not in use.
 The tool-less adjustment points allow for easy installation and modification.
 As it is constructed from marine-grade anodized aluminum, this system is suitable for use in saltwater.
 Although originally designed for use with the Wilderness System kayak it can be adapted for use with several other brands with similar hull design.